 Before you proceed to submit an application for employment, we urge you to read the Frequently Asked Questions regarding working at Ghana Fund.
 We provide you with insightful answers to help you join us.

 Yes.
 All new employees are thoroughly subjected to lifestyle audit covering a period of past 5 years.
 We may refuse to employ you if we find your previous lifestyle questionable in any respect.
-If we engage you, you will be subject regular and periodic lifestyle audits – at least once every 6 months.
+If we engage you, you will be subject to regular and periodic lifestyle audits – at least once every 6 months.
 Lifestyle audits extend to immediate and distant relatives, friends, personal employees, and any other persons including entities that we may deem directly or indirectly associated with you auditable.

 On the second day of each month of the 13-month calendar of the Ghana Fund.
 The second day of the month is always a Monday.